munchou/github-user-stats-zupastats-generator/README.md

 NOT THOROUGHLY TESTED (yet)

+EDIT JANUARY 7 2026: GitHub doesNOT allow simple HTML code (flexbox, true SVG, and whatnot), so I must think of a way of generating a full picture instead of code.
+I'll share the HTML generating part anyway...

 Contributions of any kind are welcome =)

 (don't mind the crappy README, I'll make it look good later)